 When the rice is cooked, add the peas and simmer for a few minutes until the peas are cooked through.

-Chop up the majority of the asparagus, reserving a few tips per person to garnish and mix the rest through the risotto.
-Pop the sausage back into the asparagus frying pan for a minute to heat through and then add three quarters of the sausage to the risotto mix.
+Once cooked, remove from the asparagus oven and squeeze over the juice of 1/2 a lemon.
+Chop up the majority of the asparagus, reserving a few tips per person to garnish and mix the rest through the risotto then add three quarters of the sausage to the risotto mix.

-Remove the pan from the heat and stir in the butter and Parmesan.
+Remove the pan from the heat and stir in the butter, Parmesan and the juice of the other 1/2 of the lemon.
 Season to taste.

-Serve the risotto in nice big bowls and top with the test of the sausage, the asparagus left over for garnish and a twist of freshly ground black pepper.
+Serve the risotto in nice big bowls and top with the rest of the sausage and asparagus.
+Finish with a final twist of freshly ground black pepper.